aguhcel/template_mlops_e2e/README.md

 └── test                         # Test code for Units Test in this project.
     └── __init__.py              # Makes test a Python module.
 ```

+## TODO
+* Fix: test/coverage command for all repository

+* Add: Subdirectories for pattern VCM (Model, View, Controller)

+* Add: dockerfile
+* Add: more commads for makefile
+    * run uvicorn